instantiator/WIP-flipperzero-DotKiller-fap/README.md

 # flipperzero-dotkiller-fap
+(AT NOW BUILT FOR ROGUEMASTER CUSTOM FIRMWARE, need to be adapted to be used on other FirmWares).
-(WIP - BUILT FOR ROGUEMASTER CUSTOM FIRMWARE) Clean .dotfiles left behind after plugging FLIPPER SD into macOS system directly from you Flipper Zero
+Clean .dotfiles left behind after plugging FLIPPER SD into macOS system directly from you Flipper Zero

 This FAP (Flipper APplication) do the same work that the "dotclean" shell's command do on macOS.
 It cleans up all the useless ".dotfiles" that apps such as "Time Machine" creates on a external drive, everytime you put stuffs from macOS to the external drive.
 (These files will be visibles in the Flipper Zero's browser and various archives as e ".copy" of every files you dragged and dropped on your FLIPPER SD.